 A boat cruising the St. Lawrence River to Boldt Castle

 Enjoy the splendor of the Thousand Islands-Seaway region without overspending!
-Stay at 1000 Islands Campground in a tent, cabin, or glamping experience for $36, $57, and $100, respectively.
-Situated just a few minutes away are the Clayton Island Tours and Uncle Sam Boat Tours, where you can cruise the St. Lawrence River and tour Singer and Boldt castles (pictured), or choose from sunset tours, lighthouse tours, fireworks tours, and sip n' sail tours. (prices vary, but start as low as $20) If you have a liking for maritime history, you can admire nautical vessels from land at the Antique Boat Museum. ($14/adult, $8/youth, $40/family of any size)
+Stay at 1000 Islands Campground in a tent, cabin, or glamping experience for $49, $119, and $72, respectively.
+Situated just a few minutes away are the Clayton Island Tours and Uncle Sam Boat Tours, where you can cruise the St. Lawrence River and tour Singer and Boldt castles (pictured), or choose from sunset tours, lighthouse tours, fireworks tours, and sip n' sail tours. (prices vary, but start as low as $21) If you have a liking for maritime history, you can admire nautical vessels from land at the Antique Boat Museum. ($15/adult, $9/youth, $44/family of any size)

 Hit the beach, traverse the trails, and pack a picnic at Wellesley Island State Park, where $7 will give you access to the expansive park's offerings.
-Quench your thirst with the region’s finest wines at Thousand Islands Winery, where you can enjoy a complimentary tour and taste up to six wines for just $6, or taste two wines for free!
+Quench your thirst with the region’s finest wines at Thousand Islands Winery, where you can enjoy a complimentary tour and taste up to six wines for just $7, or taste two wines for free!
 It’s movie night at Bay Drive-In movie theater where adults can watch two flicks for $7, kids 7-11 for $3 and kids under 6 are free.
-Or get on your feet and groove to free music at Summer Concert Series in the Park.
-If you’re visiting in August, cruise up to Rockin’ The Bay August 24-27 for a classic rock and classic cars weekend, admission is free!
+Or get on your feet and groove to free music at the Summer Concert Series in the Park

 Share New York State adventures with us on TikTokInstagram and Twitter with #ILoveNY and #iSpyNY, and tag us on Facebook!